Can non-invasive vagus nerve stimulation rescue burnt-out workers? New study reveals cognitive enhancement potential

 Vagus nerve stimulation (VNS) has been widely recognized as a groundbreaking neurostimulation technique used to treat conditions like epilepsy and depression.
 Recently, researchers have...

-Publicar Dr. ShawJane
+Publicar Dr. XIAOJane

 Aug 21 2025

-Can taVNS Help Improve Type 2 Diabetes or Its Complications?
+Can taVNS help improve Type 2 Diabetes or its complications?

 Type 2 Diabetes (T2D) is more than “high blood sugar”.
 It is a chronic metabolic, inflammatory, neuro‑immune, and circadian challenge.
 Beyond glucose targets, autonomic...

-Publicar Dr. ShawJane
+Publicar Dr. XIAOJane

 Aug 14 2025